Removing Backups from Capacity or Archive Tier

 For more information, see Immutability.

-- If the capacity extent has been put into maintenance mode, the removal of data from such a repository is not be possible until it is switched back to normal.
+- If the capacity or archive extent has been put into maintenance mode, the removal of data from such a repository is not be possible until it is switched back to normal.

 For more information, see Switching to Maintenance Mode.

-- When backup is removed from the capacity extent, associated indexes will be removed as well.
+- [For capacity tier] When backup is removed from the capacity extent, associated indexes will be removed as well.

 For more information, see Indexes.

-- During data removal, not only will blocks be removed, but also the entire folder structure starting from the repository folder (<repository_folder_name>) will be completely purged.
+- During data removal, not only will blocks be removed, but also the entire folder structure starting from the repository folder (<backup_id>) will be completely purged.

 For more information on how Veeam stores data in the capacity extent, see Capacity Extent Structure.